 Taxation of branches in Turkey

 One of the most important aspects related to setting up a branch in Turkey is taxation.
 As mentioned above, a branch office will be taxed on the income it generates in Turkey.
 The corporate tax rate in Turkey is 22%.
 An important aspect related to the taxation of the branch is that the parent company is required to file an activity report of the branch with the Turkish authorities by the end of May of the current year for the previous one.
 We also offer accounting services for foreign business owners who need support in Turkey.

 From an economic point of view, in 2018, Turkey:

-- - had a Gross Domestic Product (GDP) of 784 billion USD;
+- had a Gross Domestic Product (GDP) of 784 billion USD;

-- - registered an exports value of 168 billion USD;
+- registered an exports value of 168 billion USD;

-- - registered an imports value of 223 billion USD;
+- registered an imports value of 223 billion USD;

-- - had a tourism revenue of 25,2 billion USD.
+- had a tourism revenue of 25,2 billion USD.

 FAQ on branch offices in Turkey

 The Turkish Commercial Code provides for a very clear registration process of a branch office, however the representatives of foreign companies still have a lot of questions related to opening this business form.
-Here a few questions which were answered by our Turkish company formation consultants
+Here a few questions which were answered by our Turkish company formation consultants:

 Is it hard to open a branch office in Turkey?

 No, the registration process of a Turkish branch office is not hard as long as all the documentation is complete.

 How long does it take to register a branch office in Turkey?

 There is no specific timeframe for registering a branch in Turkey, however it will take longer than registering another business form because it requires more approvals.

-- How is a branch office taxed in Turkey in 2021?
+How is a branch office taxed in Turkey in 2023?

 The branch office will be imposed the corporate income tax on the profits it makes in Turkey.
 We also offer accounting services in order to help foreign companies with commercial activities to ease the accounting requirements imposed by the Turkish authorities.

 Must a Turkish branch have a local representative?

 Yes, the branch will be required to be represented by a Turkish national or residence permit holder.

 Can a foreign company open more than one branch in Turkey?

 Yes, the Turkish law allows the main branch to have more sub-branches which will be subordinated to the same parent company.

 Our Turkish company formation agents can help you submit the documents to the relevant authorities.
-If you need further help for investing in Turkey or want to know more about the particularities of the Turkish market and other available business forms in 2021, please contact our company formation agents in Istanbul
+If you need further help for investing in Turkey or want to know more about the particularities of the Turkish market and other available business forms in 2023, please contact our company formation agents in Istanbul.